What is retreat life like?

 What is teacher dana?

 InsightLA teachers are continuing the ancient Buddhist tradition of freely offering the teachings.
-What this means is that most Retreat Center teachers receive no compensation for teaching at InsightLA, and rely instead on the generosity of course participants for a sustainable income.
-At the Big Bear Retreat Center (and other retreat locations), where retreatants often stay for long periods, InsightLA supplements teacher dana as needed to provide an adequate offering.
+What this means is that the teachers receive no compensation for teaching at BBRC, and rely instead on the generosity of course participants for a sustainable income.

 There is an opportunity to offer contributions to the teachers at the end of your retreat.